junes231/test-2025/README.md

 # Marketing Funnel Editor

 A web-based interactive marketing funnel editor designed for affiliate marketing.
 Built with React, TypeScript, and React Flow.
+This repository contains the source code for personal or licensed use only.
+Redistribution or resale is prohibited.

 ## Features